A Partially Separable Model for Dynamic Valued Networks: Experiments

 \cite{mastrandrea2015contact} used wearable sensors to detect face-to-face contacts between students among nine classes in a high school.
-The real-time contact events are logged for every $20$-second interval of any two students within a physical distance of $1.5$ meters, from 02-Dec-2013 to 06-Dec-2013.
+The real-time contact events were logged for every $20$-second interval of any two students within a physical distance of $1.5$ meters from 02-Dec-2013 to 06-Dec-2013.
 Additionally, online social network (Facebook) was submitted by the students voluntarily.
 In this demonstration, we model student interactions within one of the nine classes, whose class name is MP.
 There are $n=29$ students which consist of $11$ females and $18$ males.
-Four students with no recorded gender are excluded.
-We divide the entries by day to construct $T=5$ undirected valued networks, where $\bm{y}^t_{ij}$ is the number of unique contacts between student $i$ and student $j$ in day $t$ regardless of the duration of each contact.
-Also, nodal covariate $\bm{x}_i \in \{\text{F}, \text{M}\}$ is the gender of student $i$, and dyadic covariate $\bm{e}_{ij} \in \{1,0\}$ indicates whether student $i$ and student $j$ are friends on Facebook or not.
-The valued networks across five days and the binary network for Facebook friendship are visualized in Figure \ref{friendship_graph}.
-The color and shape of nodes represent the gender of students.
-The darkness and thickness of edges show the number of unique contacts.
+We divide the entries by day to construct $T=5$ undirected valued networks, where $\bm{y}^t_{ij}$ is the number of unique contacts between student $i$ and student $j$ on day $t$.
+The duration of each contact can be different and expansive.
+The nodal covariate $\bm{x}_i \in \{\text{F}, \text{M}\}$ is the gender of student $i$, and dyadic covariate $\bm{z}_{ij} \in \{1,0\}$ indicates whether student $i$ and student $j$ are friends on Facebook or not.

 We choose six network statistics of interest for analysis, and we learn a time-heterogeneous PST ERGM $\prod_{t=2}^5 P(\bm{y}^t|\bm{y}^{t-1};\bm{\eta}^t)$ for the data.
 A time-homogeneous model was attempted, but the large variation between different intervals suggests that a time-heterogeneous model is appropriate and realistic.
-The estimated coefficients and standard errors for the augmentation process are reported in Table~\ref{Friendship_Aug}.
-The corresponding results for the diminution process are reported in Table~\ref{Friendship_Dim}.
-The standard errors are obtained from the Fisher Information matrix $I(\bm{\eta}^t) \approx - \hat{H}(\tilde{\bm{\eta}}^t)$ of Equation (\ref{Hessian}) evaluated at the learned parameter.
+The estimated coefficients and standard errors for the increment process are reported in Table~\ref{tbl:Friendship_inc}.
+The corresponding results for the decrement process are reported in Table~\ref{tbl:Friendship_dec}.